Training Your Dog To Ignore Other Dogs: Why It Matters and 4 Methods To Get Started

 The Power of Neutrality!

-Whether you have a dog that is reactive or a dog that is a social butterfly, being able to teach them to be comfortable in the environment regardless of distractions and/or triggers is a very empowering skill.
+I believe one of the best skills you can teach your dog is neutrality in their surroundings.
+Whether you have a dog that is reactive or a dog thatâs more of a social butterfly, training them to remain calm and comfortable despite the presence of distractions or triggers is incredibly empowering.

 Why Should You Focus on Training Your Dog To Ignore Other Dogs?